webokoch/RestaurantOrderingApp/README.md

+A scrimba solosproject.
+You can order different items from the menu and place an order.
+Afterward you need to enter a name, a fake creditcard number in the correct format and a fake CVV code to complete your order.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜